 All three of these roads have been influential in the development of the map of Western morality.
 However, the legalism of deontological thinking has been by far the most commonly traveled road.
 It can be argued that the very existence of professional ethics codes is an expression of Western deontological reasoning.
-In his Situation Ethics, Fletcher (1966) comments, "Just as legalism triumphed among the Jews after the exile, so, in spite of Jesus' and Paul's revolt against it, it has managed to dominate Christianity constantly from very early days" (p.
-17).
-Legalism has also dominated the development of ethical codes in the helping professions for quite some time.
-However, questions arise in relation to deontological reasoning as to whether a rule can truly apply to every particular case.
-These questions are compounded when several conflicting rules exist simultaneously.
+In his Situation Ethics, Fletcher (1966) commented, "Just as legalism triumphed among the Jews after the exile, so, in spite of Je-